antoinelafontaine/oxide/README.md

 The engine is based on original work of Kyle Cunningham.
 **Peroxide project page** on github: https://github.com/codeincarnate/peroxide

-The goal is now limited to _only_ provide Haml template support to Drupal.
+The goal is now limited to _only_ providing Haml template support to Drupal.

 Dependencies
 ============